-II.A.1.c) The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
-(Core)
+- II.A.1.c) The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
+(Core) - II.A.1.c).(1) The program director's initial appointment should be for at least six years.
+(Detail)